AltaPay/plugin-shopify/wiki.md

 </table>
 </tbody>

-- If necessary, enable the payment method as a gift card payment method.
+- If necessary, enable the payment method as a **gift card payment method**.
-- Specify whether order details will be shown in the payment form.
+- Specify whether **order details** will be shown in the payment form.

 >**Tips**

 >If a high amount of orders are placed in a shop (more than 2 orders per second), it might require additional time (up to 5 seconds) to fetch the order details from Shopify due to their API call limit.
 If you do not want this delay, disable this option.
 If the retrieval time exceeds 5 seconds, the order details will not be shown or sent to the gateway.

-- Select whether the payment method is active - this decides whether the customer can select this payment method to complete the transaction.
+- Select whether the **payment method is active** - this decides whether the customer can select this payment method to complete the transaction.
-- Choose from the predefined icons to display to the customer for a given payment method.
+- Choose from the predefined **icons** to display to the customer for a given payment method.
 You can select a single icon from the left hand column.
 If the payment method is Credit Card, you can select multiple icons.
 These will be shown in the Select Payment Method page, and the Payment Form page.

 7. Click on <strong>Save </strong>to save the details.